 Read Tracker to see if John is able to actually touch a wild creature and if this cures his grandfather.

-Activity – White Tailed Deer versus Reindeer
+Teaching Idea #1 – White-Tailed Deer versus Reindeer

-Activity – Decorated Door
+Teaching Idea #2 – Decorated Door

-Our school has several door decorating contests throughout the year.
+Our school has several door-decorating contests throughout the year.
 In the fall, teachers decorate their doors based on their favorite college football team.

 This door was created as part of the winter door decorating contest.
 Click here to see other winter decorating projects.

-Activity – Writing an Animal Report
+Teaching Idea #3 – Writing an Animal Report

 Check out the newly revised section of my website featuring student reports on various animals including deer.
 This was a great project for my students.
 First students used a template to research specific facts about their animals.
-The facts were turned into a small paper.
+The facts were turned into a short research paper.
 Students dressed up as their animals and had a ‘zoo-like museum.’
 Students answered questions about their animals as parents walked through.
 Students performed a little skit [the reason for the whistles some students are wearing] and refreshments were served.
-Learn more about this project at the link above.
+Learn more about this project at the link below.